austinlparker/aparker.io/content/posts/virtual-events-suck.md

 - *Did I Mention Virtual Booths Yet*: I have never interacted with anyone in a Virtual Booth and I never will.
 This appears to be a common sentiment.

-# Why Do virtual Events Suck To Sponsor?
+# Why Do Virtual Events Suck To Sponsor?

 Alright, let's flip the script.
 I'm wearing my business hat now.